pronovic/auth0-token/README.md

 submitting the correct requests to Auth0 and handling the required callback interaction.
 This is done by starting an ephemeral uvicorn server to provide the callback endpoint and a private Firefox browser to handle the web UI aspects of the flow.
-When the login flow is complete, the Firefox browser will contain your JWT access token.
+When the login flow is complete, the Firefox browser window will contain your JWT access token.
 Copy the token out of the browser and then quit.

-> **Note:** Annoyingly, it doesn't work very well to run the command multiple
+> _Note:_ Annoyingly, it doesn't work very well to run the command multiple
 > times if you don't quit Firefox in between &mdash; something to do with how
 > I'm starting Firefox in a new private window.